mikeCenters/NumberTextField/README.md

 ## Bugs:
 - Non-US-like decimal formats sometimes provide inconsistent behavior with symbols (example: German).
     - Specifically, a whitespace is added before a percent symbol `%` when it should not.
     - I attempted to remove all whitespaces at assignment during formatting, but it seems to not work.
     - Requires more investigation.

 - Percentage Formatter:
     - Unable to input a zero after a decimal: "0.01%".
 Trailing zeroes are filtered?

 - UI
     - The keyboard is not changing when assigned in SwiftUI.
     - View is rendered full screen: AutoLayoutConstraints?

+- Decimal Value
+    - When a limit is used, the value property is not limited.
+Test whole and fractional limits.
+        - The limit is only applying to the formatted string.
+        - This can likely be resolved with the use of the NumberFormatter during assignment of the value.

 - Set access control.